 I own a space gray iPhone 14 Pro Max with 128GB of storage.
 Since I almost never take pictures, then 128GB is overkill for me.
 This means the storage will outlive the phone.
 On my phone, I have a eSIM for my primary service which is for data, voice, and SMS.

-Calls to my [Cellular] Number will ring to my cellular phone on eSIM 1.
-I also have [International] Numbers which is not essential, but the prices are affordable for me.
+Calls to my [cellular] Number will ring to my cellular phone on eSIM 1.
+I also have [home] Numbers which is not essential, but the prices are affordable for me.
 This allows people outside of the US to call me at more preferable rates.
-All of my [International] Numbers rings a SIP client on my phone.